The Wire (magazine): Publication history

 The Wire is a monthly magazine that specialises in a diverse spectrum of avant-garde and experimental music.
 A 1999 subscription flyer for the magazine advertised its subject matter as "non-mainstream" music.
 In the late 1980s and early 1990s The Wire transitioned from exclusive coverage of jazz to coverage of contemporary music in general, maintaining its prioritisation of the avant-garde.
 Since its founding in 1982, its monthly circulation has reportedly ranged from about 7,000 to about 20,000.

 Within the American and British music journalism markets, The Wire was among a generation of music magazines launched in the 1980s.
 That decade also saw the debuts of The Face (1980), Kerrang!
 (1981), Maximumrocknroll (1982), Mixmag (1983), Alternative Press (1985), Spin (1985), Q (1986), Hip Hop Connection (1988) and The Source (1988), among others.
 According to writer Simon Warner, The Wire took on a level of "influence disproportionate to its niche readership" compared to other music magazines born in the 1980s, because "not only listeners but music makers and producers were drawn to its columns."

 Most of these magazines, The Wire included, differentiated themselves by targeting a narrow segment of readers based on demographics and taste.
 This was commonly done, for example, by devoting coverage to specific musical subcultures as Kerrang! did with heavy metal or The Source with hip hop.
-Another industry trend was polarization between two styles of writing: popular criticism for mass-market consumers versus intellectual criticism for underground music connoisseurs.
-The Wire was certainly positioned on the "highbrow" end of the industry—even if, as editor Tony Herrington said, the magazine preferred "intelligence to intellectualism".
+Another industry trend was polarisation between two styles of writing: popular criticism for mass-market consumers versus intellectual criticism for underground music connoisseurs.
+The Wire was certainly positioned at the "highbrow" end of the industry—even if, as editor Tony Herrington said, the magazine preferred "intelligence to intellectualism".
 Its embrace of high-minded, literate criticism aligned it with publications such as New Statesman, a politics and culture magazine that started to publish pieces by rock journalists, and Melody Maker, which had hired a group of academically oriented new writers like Simon Reynolds who were influenced by post-structuralism.
 The Wire contrasted most sharply in approach with Q, which emphasised celebrity personalities and the classic-rock canon.

 The Wire was among the major British music magazines of the 1990s, a decade that represented an overall peak for the print magazine industry before the next two decades brought the rise of digital journalism and a general decline in print readership.
 However, The Wire has held a steady circulation and remained in print even as other magazines that once sported much larger circulations have folded or become online-only titles.
 NME once sold 300,000 weekly copies at its peak in the 1970s, but by 2016 it only sold 20,000—the same number The Wire sold at that time—and in March 2018 NME ended its print edition altogether.
 The Wire was considered one of the most significant independently owned publications covering the musical underground in the 2000s, alongside Fact, Rock-A-Rolla, Dusted and innumerable blogs.